Abhi16110/Abhi16110/README.md

 - 👀 I’m interested in ethical hacking, java and python programming
 - 🌱 I’m currently learning B.Sc.IT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... my email is ajitabhishek1@gmail.com

 <!---
 Abhi16110/Abhi16110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.